Behavioural Engines

 Structured outputs

-Outputs are deterministic and structured.
-Each simulation produces scalar metrics, interpretable summaries, and versioned logs that can be revisited.
+Outputs are deterministic and structured meaning each simulation produces scalar metrics, interpretable summaries, and versioned logs that can be revisited.
 The idea was to have the platform be genuinely useful as an educational or experimental tool.

 Persisted logs in Neon PostgreSQL allow runs to be stored alongside model versions, creating a foundation for reproducibility and future expansion.